If you’re an aspiring consultant, you’ve probably wondered: “Are some consulting firm offices way harder to get into than others?”

 Cost of Living Impact

 I’ve been in consulting long enough to see it all.
-Here are some key takeaways to help you pursue your dream office:
+Here are my key takeaways:

-- Play up niche experiences relevant to the office.
+- Play up niche experiences that match their focus

-- Adapt your case prep style to each office’s regional differences.
+- Adjust your case prep to regional styles

-- Apply broadly to maximize overall chances – you can always transfer later.
+- Apply broadly, you can always transfer later

 - Try and try again, persistence pays off!

-And here’s one final thing I want to say that you should never forget: the “easiest” office to get into is the one where your skills, experience, and passion align best.
+And remember: the “easiest” office to get into is the one where your skills, passion, and background align best.

 Very Best of Luck 🙂